TaiMed Biologics requested the approval of the weekly injectable antibody Ibalizumab For those with multidrug-resistant virus.

 The overall effectiveness rate of antibody treatment was probably impaired by the fact that nine participants (23 percent) did not complete the study.
 Four died for reasons unrelated to ibalizumab, three dropped out of the study and two were lost during follow-up.
 However, as is standard in this clinical research, the researchers included these individuals in their final analysis of treatment efficacy.

-After the treatment period of 24 weeks, participants experienced an average fall in 40 times in viral load.
-Forty-eight percent experienced a fall greater than 100 times.
+After the treatment period of 24 weeks, participants experienced an average decrease of 40 times in viral load.
+Forty-eight percent experienced a drop greater than 100 times.
 Of those who were taking an optimized oral ART background, in addition to ibalizumab, 43 percent achieved an undetectable viral load; The mean viral load drop in this group was 1.260 times.

 Translated by Claudio Souza Original in First Anti-Drug Treatment for HIV-Resistant May Get FDA Nod Published in 17 / 05 / 2017